fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

 ### **Overview and Prerequisite**
 ---
-This is the instruction to send the contents that are sensed by the LiDAR sensor to the MQTT broker.
-In this instruction, two types of sensing contents will be used: "location of people" and "counting the number of people who crossed the line".<br/>
+This is the instructions to send the contents that are sensed by the LiDAR sensor to the MQTT broker.
+In these  instructions, two types of sensing contents will be used: "location of people" and "counting the number of people who crossed the line".<br/>
 It also describes the minimum required instructions from LiDAR sensor startup to transmission to Vantiq.
 As for the individual instructions for multiple types of LiDAR sensors, settings for when operating multiple sensors, kitting, etc., please refer to the LiDAR sensor manual.

-### **Requirements for this instruction.**
+### **Requirements for these instructions.**
 ---
-- Hitachi LG LiDAR Sensor（In this instruction, one HLS-LFOM5 is used.）
+- Hitachi LG LiDAR Sensor（In these instructions, one HLS-LFOM5 is used.）
 - Windows 10 terminal (To run the software for the LiDAR Sensor.)
 - Set of the scripts in this directory (To execute socket communication and send the acquired data to Vantiq.)
     - Send the "location of people" data to Vantiq.